n7tae/gr-ThumbDV/README.md

 ```
 After removal, you can go to the parent directory of gr-ThumbDV and safely remove the gr-ThumbDV directory.

-##Other Stuff
+## Other Stuff

-It is my intention to add additional gnuradio blocks to this OOT that will, when properly connected, build functional DStar and DMR receivers and transmitters.
+It is my intention to add additional gnuradio blocks to this OOT that will, when properly connected, build fully functional DStar and DMR receivers and transmitters.
 I welcome comments and complaints, but moslty I welcome push notifications for improvements.

 Thanks to the folks at NorthWest Digital Radio (especially for their ambeserver.c).
 If you find this software useful, it's because of them.
 If you don't, you can blame me!

-##73
+## 73

 Tom AC2IE - ac2ie(at)arrl(dot)net